 Skunks can cause agitation by consistently scratching the hive, trying to find a way to the bee larvae.

-Your enthusiasm which involves ripping the roof off the hive several times a week, will cause a feeling of insecurity.
+Your enthusiasm which involves ripping the roof off the hive several times a week will cause a feeling of insecurity.

-This is because the mite to bee ratio can be overwhelming for the bees in the fall.
+This is because the varroa mite-to-bee ratio can be overwhelming for the bees in the fall.
 Collapse can happen in a matter of a few weeks.
+This means that you can lose the colony between regular hive inspections.

 4. Environment

-Sometimes you choose a perfect site to set up your hive.
+Sometimes, you choose a perfect site to set up your hive.
 Unless you are a commercial beekeeper, you may opt to put up your hive on someone else’s land.

 If they choose to change the landscape around the hive, then your hive could lose its appeal.